PingOne Privilege

 Key concepts

-This section introduces the foundational ideas behind privileged access management (PAM), the Trusted Platform Module (TPM) and the PingOne Privilege agent.
-These topics explain the challenges of securing cloud infrastructure and how PingOne Privilege addresses them with modern, identity-based solutions.
+This section introduces the foundational ideas behind PingOne Privilege.
+These topics explain the challenges of securing cloud infrastructure and how PingOne Privilege addresses these with modern, identity-based solutions.
 Use this section to understand the principles and practices that guide secure access for both human and non-human identities.

 Privileged access management (PAM)

-PAM is a set of principles and practices to control, monitor, and secure access to critical resources by human and machine identities.
-PAM is essential for organizations to protect their critical assets and maintain data security.
+PAM is a set of principles and practices to control, monitor, and secure access to critical resources by both human and machine identities.
+In short, PAM ensures that users have the right-sized permissions essential to access critical resources, such as infrastructures, applications, or data essential to an organization’s operations.

 In simpler terms, PAM ensures that privileged users have access with the right-sized permissions to access critical resources.
 Critical resources are infrastructures, applications, or data essential to an organization’s operations, and could cause significant harm if compromised or unavailable.